sammyd/iOS8-day-by-day-book/manuscript/21-alerts-and-popovers.md

 It's an area that you should make sure you are aware of - it's a lot more understandable than it used to be.

-As ever, all the code for today's article is available on the ShinobiControls github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+As ever, all the code for the app which accompanies today's article is available on the ShinobiControls github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).